Kreitschmannr/Pluto25Android/README.md

 # Pluto25-Android-App

-This is The native app for Pluto
+This is The native app for Pluto.
-Pluto is designed to be a hybrid App
+Pluto is designed to be a hybrid Chat-App

+It uses google Firebase for storing data

 #Changelog